 - Offer a discount on your client's current policy if he/she buys another.
 Hughes suggests that you study your clients' purchasing behavior and figure out which types of products they're most likely to buy.
 You can also find these opportunities by running a Cross-Sell Report in AgencyBloc.

 How to Communicate Often with Clients

-In this blog post, I talked about how important it was to simply listen to your clients vs. trying to figure out the best "framework" for communicating with clients.
+It's so important to simply listen to your clients vs. trying to figure out the best "framework" for communicating with clients.
 The best way to know how much your clients want to communicate with you is to chat with them about it.
 Be upfront and ask exactly what kind of relationship they want to have with you.
 Do they prefer to only hear when they have a policy renewal coming up (hint: most don't), or do they want to receive educational information from you on a regular basis that helps them be smarter about insurance (like a monthly newsletter)?

 Once you've identified the different groups of clients you have (those that want to keep in touch often and those that don't), you can segment them and start building some campaigns for both.
 Email is a really great way to stay in touch and stay top-of-mind without being overbearing.
 Be sure to still sprinkle in some calls, especially when there's a more complicated topic to discuss.
 Even texting your clients can make sense in certain situations.

 Looking for some specific ideas of when to reach out?
 Here are some examples of how you could set up automated email campaigns that reach out to your clients for you.

 The bottom line is that the quality of your relationships with your current clients should always be more important than increasing the quantity of your clients.
 And selling them more policies and keeping the lines of communication are two ways to work towards retaining clients.

 Schedule a live, 1-on-1 demo to see how AgencyBloc can automate your client communications.